Recommended dog aggression books, tools and resources

 ea00104d-7a65-42d7-836c-40b8fe68f15d

-Dog owners with fearful, anxious of aggressive dogs know first hand how challenging it is to prevent people from coming too close.
+Dog owners with fearful, anxious, reactive, and/or aggressive dogs know firsthand how challenging it is to prevent people from coming too close.

-Printed both front and back, we’ve designed these t-shirts and sweatshirts to attract the attention of others and communicate caution even when you are focusing on your dog.
+Printed both front and back, these t-shirts and sweatshirts to attract the attention of others and communicate caution even when you are focusing on your dog.
 Check them out in our Shop.

 FINDING AN EXPERT TO HELP, TEACH OR DIAGNOSE

-You might be interested in the article Who Can Help? that discussed the different types of professionals that might help you treat your dog.
+You might be interested in the article Who Can Help?
+It discusses the different types of professionals that might help you treat your dog.

 ENVIRONMENTAL ENRICHMENT

-Research has shown that environmental enrichment has a whole lot of benefits in animals from reduced aggression, anxiety, fear and excitability to reduction of stress, as well as an improvement in learning and memory.
+Research has shown that environmental enrichment has many benefits in animals from reduced aggression, anxiety, fear, and excitability to reduction of stress, as well as an improvement in learning and memory.

 Flirt Pole Dog Exercise ToysGood for exercising your dog in your back yard or garden when you can’t get them out for a walk.
 There are a variety of these available.

 The Company of Animals Boomer Ball, Large.
-You can find the original Boomer balls used for zoo animal’s enrichment here: Boomer BallsThese were initially created for environmental enrichment for zoos.
-We found these were the only toys our pitbulls could not destroy.
+You can find the original Boomer balls used for zoo animal enrichment here: Boomer BallsThese were initially created for environmental enrichment for zoos.
+We found these were the only toys our pit bulls could not destroy.

 They come in different styles, but the classic version is hard plastic with holes at either end.
 You fill these up with something like kibble in a ball too big for them to get their jaws around.

-Some dogs who have been trained with aversive techniques or those with some anxiety may be unwilling to investigate these toys intially.
-However with some encouragement may grow to love these.
+Some dogs who have been trained with aversive techniques or those with some anxiety may be unwilling to investigate these toys initially.
+However, with some encouragement may grow to love these.

 GENETIC INFORMATION AND RESOURCES